• Skip to Content

 CSU GE: None IGETC: None District GE: None

 This course teaches skills that are required in the healthcare office environment such as appointment scheduling, processing medical forms, transcription of medical documents, and handling patients.
-Students will work with a software application such as Medisoft.
-Hands-on experience is emphasized for all required tasks.
+Students will work with an Electronic Health Records software application such as EPIC.

 Lecture Hours: 1.5 Lab Hours: 1.5 Repeatable: No Grading: L